armanbilge/BIOINF702/assignment4.md

 Notably, a phylo-HMM is special case of a standard HMM such that the Viterbi, forwards, and backwards algorithms are all applicable.
 This makes working with phylo-HMMs is computationally tractable.

-Siepel and Haussler demonstrated the advantages of a phylo-HMM over a normal HMM in a simple gene finder for the mamallian genome.
+Siepel and Haussler demonstrated the advantages of a phylo-HMM over a normal HMM in a simple gene finder for the mammalian genome.
 Their model had four states, one for each of the codon positions and one for noncoding sites.
 The phylogeny and substitution model parameters for these states were based on estimates from the literature.
 They predicted genes using the Viterbi algorithm and compared its accuracy to a prediction using a nonphylo-HMM (that assumes independence of sequences) for datasets of between one and eight species.